gertjana/gertjana.github.io/_posts/2019-03-17-smartmeter-experiments-1.md

 ![P1-USB](/images/p1_usb.png){: .align-left}

-P1 to USB cables are readily available for under 20 euro's. don't try to make them yourself, the P1 has 5V levels, the R-Pi 3.3V.  which could blow up a chip on the R-Pi.
+P1 to USB cables are readily available for under 20 euro's. don't try to make them yourself, the P1 has 5V levels, the R-Pi 3.3V.  which could blow up a chip on the R-Pi, together with a recent raspberry pi, sd card and power adapter, total costs should be about 70 euro.

 I installed [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) and burned that to an SD Card, I used a 4Gb one which is plenty.